SwissGi/LabMLDL/README.md

-## Lab Course :: Introduction to Machine Learning and Deep Learning
+## Lab Course :: Introduction to Machine Learning & Deep Learning

 This repository features a series of interactive Jupyter Notebooks for the Fall term 2021 lab course accompanying the 7,235,1.00 *Introduction to Machine Learning and Deep Learning* course offered at the